In Defence of Rigorous Subjectivity

 2 Nasruddin tells the story of a man who is searching under a street light for keys he has lost inside his house.
 When questioned the man replies, “What to do?
 Inside it is dark!”

 3 The Rig Veda is from a very early period of human history and its language and symbolism are open to different, even conflicting, interpretations.
 Traditionally the symbolism is understood to allow interpretation at three levels: the most outward, Ādhibhautika, where it is appears to deal with the technicalities of various sacrifices; an intermediate level, Ādhidaivata, where the various godheads and forces of nature are involved; and a deep inner level, Ādhyātmika, that deals with subtle spiritual processes, powers and realisations.
 Most non-Indian and even many Indian academics have limited themselves to the first two levels, though it is only at the third level that the text becomes fully understandable and internally coherent.
 It is also only an interpretation at this level that explains the high esteem in which this text has been held throughout Indian history.
-For a short introduction, see “The Doctrine of the Mystics” and for a further exposition, The Secret of the Veda (both: Aurobindo, 1995).
+For a short introduction, see “The Doctrine of the Mystics” (Aurobindo, 1995).

 4 The Indian tradition asserts that if one does so, one discovers that in the end all consciousness is one, so that if one goes deep enough inside oneself, one can also access the consciousness of others and even the subtle knowledge structures that underlie reality itself.
 This seems a bold claim, but one could argue that in Western science something akin to the latter is done with mathematics.